The Roku Streambar Pro is our favorite soundbar — here's why | CNN Underscored

 But, how does it sound?
 Glad you asked.
 The relatively small speakers handle low, mid and high tones well, providing much more liveliness than the muddy sound that most TV speakers deliver.
 During testing, we sat roughly 10 feet away from the TV and Streambar Pro setup.
 Whether we were watching the 2021 Olympics, Ted Lasso or playing just one more match in Call of Duty: Warzone, it sounded as if the conversations were occurring right beside us.
 Or in the case of Warzone, the gunshots were all around us — in a good way.

 Our favorite part of the Streambar Pro’s audio experience, however, is how well it plays off of spatial audio.
-That is — playing a sound in the direction that the object that’s creating it is.
-For example, when watching a movie such as “Avengers: Endgame,” we could hear Captain America’s shield fly from left to right across the screen — and room — as he threw it.
+That is — playing a sound in the same direction as the object that’s creating it.
+For example, when watching “Avengers: Endgame,” we could hear Captain America’s shield fly from left to right across the screen — and room — as he threw it.

 In addition to a solid sound stage, there are two features that make the Streambar Pro really shine.
-Speech Clarity, which has to be turned on in the settings, will single out and amplify just the voices in whatever you’re watching, and night mode takes sounds like explosions that are normally loud, and lowers their overall volume.
+Speech Clarity, which has to be turned on in the settings, will single out and amplify just the voices in whatever you’re watching.
+And night mode takes sounds like explosions that are normally loud, and lowers their overall volume.
 The end result is being able to watch TV without raising or lowering the volume and taking away from the overall experience.

-The Streambar Pro has a weakness, and its bass.
-There’s definitely bass there, as is evident by the sample audio we referenced earlier, but the quality is as we’d expect from a soundbar of this size and price.
+The Streambar Pro has a weakness, and it’s bass.
+There’s definitely bass there, as is evident by the sample audio we referenced earlier, but the quality is no better than we’d expect from a soundbar of this size and price.
 If you find yourself wanting more bass from the Streambar Pro, keep in mind that Roku’s audio products are compatible with each other and expandable.
 Roku also has a pair of wireless speakers that can extend the surround sound to each side of the room behind you, and a wireless subwoofer that brings the bass.

 A soundbar that doubles as a streaming player